Siegallab/PIE/docs/source/single_im_analysis.rst

     whether or not to perform 'cleanup' of spurious pieces of background attached to colonies.
 (We recommend trying PIE both with and without cleanup on a set of sample images; you can see the Li, Plavskin *et al.* paper for details)
 + **max_proportion_exposed_edge**: *{0-1} optional, default 1*
     maximum proportion of the perimeter of a PIE-detected gradient object ('PIE piece') that may be non-adjacent to another PIE piece to avoid being removed during 'cleanup' steps; only used if **cleanup** is *True*.
 0.75 works well for 10x yeast images, and many other images tried
++ **cell_intensity_num**: *{1 or 2} optional, default 1*
+    number of distinct intensity categories belonging to cells in the image; determines whether 2 or 3 Gaussians are used to fit intensity log histogram for threshold determination.
+Can be set to 1 (default) or (in rare cases) 2.
 + **save_extra_info**: *{True or False} optional, default True* whether to write additional files described above